- Scientific Name

 Conservation Status: Near Threatened (IUCN Red List)

-Fun Fact: Kitti’s Hog-nosed Bat is the smallest species of bat and is the smallest mammal in length (the Etruscan shrew, Suncus etruscus, barely wins the title for smallest mammal by weight).
+Fun Fact: The Kitti’s Hog-nosed Bat is the smallest species of bat and is the smallest mammal in length.
+(The Etruscan shrew, Suncus etruscus, is slightly smaller by weight.)

-Also called the Bumblebee Bat, Kitti’s Hog-nosed Bat is found only in restricted parts of western Thailand and areas of Myanmar.
-They roost in limestone caves and usually associated with limestone outcrops near rivers.
+Also called the Bumblebee Bat, this bat is found only in restricted parts of western Thailand and areas of Myanmar.
+Kitti’s Hog-nosed Bats roost in limestone caves and limestone outcrops near rivers.

-In addition to being very small, the Kitti’s Hog-nosed Bat is generally reddish-brown or grey in color, with a distinctive pig-like snout.
-They forage for insects in short bouts, and are thought to feed mainly on small flies and flying ants.
-Foraging ranges are very restricted, with most bats staying within 1 kilometer of the roost site.
-The roost in small groups within caves, averaging about 100 individuals.
+In addition to being very small, Kitti’s Hog-nosed Bats are generally reddish-brown or grey with distinctive pig-like snouts.
+They forage for insects in short bouts and are thought to feed mainly on small flies and flying ants.
+Foraging ranges are limited, with most bats staying within one kilometer of their roost sites.
+They roost in small groups, averaging about 100 individuals within caves.

-With so few known populations, there is still limited information about this bat.
-Main threats to this bat are human disturbance due to religion visit and fertilizer collection, as well as limestone mining and forest habitat loss.
+With so few known populations, there is limited information about this bat.
+Main threats to this bat are human disturbance due to fertilizer collection and limestone mining resulting in habitat loss.